Breus' mole: Diagnosis

 Clinically, Breus' mole may be asymptomatic, or may present with signs of decreased blood flow to the foetus such as growth restriction and foetal distress.
 Postnatally, Breus' mole is found in placental examination following live birth or spontaneous abortion.
 Breus' mole is diagnosed antenatally by ultrasound, where a thick multilobulated hematoma can be seen beneath the chorion.
 Occasionally, subchorionic thrombohematoma may later become intraplacental, making its diagnosis difficult.
 The mole may be echogenic or hypoechoic depending upon the amount of fresh blood present in it.
 Breus' mole should be differentiated from vesicular mole and missed abortion in an ultrasound examination.

 Prognosis

-Foetal demise occurs if the circulating blood volume is decreased significantly.
+Fetal demise occurs if the circulating blood volume is significantly decreased.
 The critical factor deciding the prognosis is the site of the hematoma and not the volume.
-If discovered antenatally, serial USG and/or Doppler scans is indicated to monitor the size of the hematoma and well-being of the foetus.
+If discovered antenatally, serial USG and/or Doppler scans are indicated to monitor the size of the hematoma and the well-being of the foetus.